OpenDrupal/Curriculum/README.md

 # The Open Drupal Curriculum (ODC) project.
 aka: Project Odyssey

-## 2024-01-26
+## 2024 Reboot

-We're rebooting the OpenDrupal project, starting with a curriculum
+We're rebooting the OpenDrupal project, starting with ODC, a community-driven curriculum.

 ## What's this all about?
 It's hard for newcomers to figure out what they need to learn, how, and in what order, to beat the infamous Drupal learning curve.